linlch1203/Ricebook/README.md

   - Register a new user.
   - Log in.
   - Update status headline.
-  - Post an article with an image.
+  - Post an article with an image (Note: The feed updates immediately without refreshing).
   - Follow a user (e.g., `joey`).
   - Check feed for your posts and followed user's posts.
   - Edit your post.